Cyclic quantum Teichm\"uller theory: Representations of Chekhov--Fock algebras

-where $\alpha_{m+1}:=\alpha_1$ and $\sigma_i \in \{\pm 1\}$ is $+1$ (resp. $-1$) if $\alpha_i \to \alpha_{i+1}$ forms a clockwise (resp. counter-clockwise) turn at $v_i$.
-Extend this assignment multiplicatively for any homology classes. \end{dfn} We have the following properties of the homology operators.
-The proofs are just a matter of linear algebra, and identical to the corresponding statements in the infinite-dimensional setting (with a straightforward generalization to the marked surfaces with boundary).
+for any homology classes $[c_1],[c_2] \in H_\Sigma$. \end{dfn} We have the following properties of the homology operators.
+The proofs are just a matter of linear algebra, and identical to the corresponding statements in the infinite-dimensional setting \cite{Kas98,Tes07} (with a straightforward generalization to the marked surfaces with boundary).